The Non-cutoff Boltzmann Equation in Bounded Domains: L2 -- L infty estimate for reflection boundary

-\end{Thm} \begin{proof} The local-in-time existence is given by Lemma \ref{LemNonLocRe}.
-In this proof, we only give the proof of the \emph{a priori} estimates below.
-We begin by deriving the $L^2$--$L^\infty$ estimate for the equation \eqref{non6} with $T_1=N$ and $T_2=N+1$.
-Combining the $L^2$--$L^\infty$ estimate on $[0,1]$, $[1,2]$, $\dots$, $[N,N+1]$ with the large-time behavior of the solution $f$, one can connect these intervals to obtain the global solution.
-The non-negativity of $F=\mu+\mu^{\frac{1}{2}}f$ is given in Theorem \ref{positivity}.
+for some constants $C=C(\al,\ga,s,l,q)>0$ and $\zeta=\zeta(\ga,s)>0$. \end{Thm} \begin{proof} The local-in-time existence is given by Lemma \ref{LemNonLocRe}.
+In this proof, we only give the \emph{a priori} estimates.
+Moreover, the non-negativity of $F=\mu+\mu^{\frac{1}{2}}f$ is given in Theorem \ref{positivity}.
+We use $[0,T]$ as the underlying time interval below.